revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/04-Components.md

 <summary><b>Explanation</b></summary>
 <blockquote>

-Normally we use inline template for small portion of code and external template file for bigger views.
+Normally we use inline templates for small portion of code and external template files for bigger views.
 By default, the Angular CLI generates components with a template file.
 But you can override that with using `ng g c hero -it` command.

 </blockquote>
 </details>